Huegoxaga/notes/os/linux.md

   3. `sudo mkswap /swapfile`, Set up a Linux swap area
   4. `sudo swapon /swapfile`, Make the swap file available for immediate use by adding the swap file to swap space
   5. `sudo swapon -s`, Verify that the procedure was successful
+     - swap priority is a value between -1 and 32767.
+Higher numbers indicate higher priority
   6. `sudo vi /etc/fstab`, add line `/swapfile swap swap defaults 0 0` to enable the swap file at boot time
 - `sudo growpart /dev/<volumn> <partNO>` extend the size of a volumn to use new spaces from its newly added partition
   - Partition number starts from `1` in the `lsblk` list